2017 BDO World Darts Championship: TV coverage

-Starting from this year's World Championship Channel 4 signed a 2-year deal to broadcast both the men's and women's World Championship.
+Channel 4 signed a 2-year deal to broadcast both the men's and women's World Championship.
 Channel 4 showed afternoon games and the first semi final.
 BT Sport showed the evening games and the second semi final.
 The final was shown on both channels.

 Outside of the United Kingdom, live coverage of all matches was provided by YouTube on the BDO's own channel.

 Channel 4

 It was announced in December 2016 that Rob Walker would present Channel 4's World Darts coverage.
 He was joined in the studio by analysts Deta Hedman and Paul Nicholson.
 Bobby George also featured in Channel 4's coverage, however, unlike the BBC where he was their main pundit, he instead did 'special features'.
 Reporters for the tournament were Seema Jaswal and Danny Crates.
 In a similar arrangement that the BBC had with BT Sport, they shared commentary teams.
 This was led by John Rawling who was joined by Vassos Alexander and Jim Proudfoot in the commentary booth.

 Channel 4 had the rights to all afternoon sessions, the first men's semi final, and shared coverage of the men's final.